The Ascending Triangle Pattern in Trading: The Market Rises

 Ascending and descending triangles are the opposite types of the triangle pattern.
 Below you can find the exact differences.

 The main difference between ascending and descending triangles is the market direction.
-The ascending pattern predicts the price to ascend in the foreseen future.
+The ascending pattern predicts that the price will ascend in the foreseeable future.
 Buyers wait for a breakout and open a position.
-As for the descending triangle, sellers anticipate the price to descend, continuing the downtrend.
+As for the descending triangle, sellers anticipate the price to descend and continue the downtrend.

 The main difference between ascending and descending triangles is the market direction.
-The ascending pattern predicts the price to ascend and vice versa.
+The ascending pattern predicts the price to ascend, and the descending triangle predicts it to go down.

 We have a couple of the most effective strategies for you to trade the ascending triangle successfully.